THE QUOTED COMPANY ALLIANCE (QCA) CODE

-For the year under review, three Remuneration Committee meeting were held, and both members of the Committee were in attendance.
+For the year under review, three Remuneration Committee meetings were held, and both members of the Committee

 The Directors do not consider it necessary, or appropriate, at present to establish a Nomination Committee given the size of the Company.
 This will be kept under review as the Company develops.